-Covered contractor information systems that are operated on behalf of the government are subject to specific requirements such as DFARS requirements for cloud computing services,88 and are subject to specific security requirements established by contract.89 On the other hand, covered contractor information systems that are not operated on behalf of the government are subject to minimum security standards established by NIST.
+Covered contractor information systems that are operated on behalf of the government are subject to specific requirements such as DFARS requirements for cloud computing services, sand are subject to specific security requirements established by contract.
+On the other hand, covered contractor information systems that are not operated on behalf of the government are subject to minimum security standards established by NIST.
 Specifically, such contractors and their systems that are not operated on behalf of the government are subject to standards set forth in NIST Special Publication (SP) 800-171, "Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations".
 Such standards were to be implemented "as soon as practical, but not later than December 31, 2017".
-In addition, the 7012 Clause obligates contractors to comply with various other requirements which include providing cyber incident reporting,90 submission of discovered malicious software to the Department of Defense's Cyber Crime Center,91 preservation and protection of media,92 and to cooperate with forensic analyses,93 and other requirements set out in the 7012 Clause.94
+In addition, the 7012 Clause obligates contractors to comply with various other requirements which include providing cyber incident reporting, submission of discovered malicious software to the Department of Defense's Cyber Crime Center, preservation and protection of media, and to cooperate with forensic analyses, and other requirements set out in the 7012 Clause.

 The government's direction to, and minimum standards for, government contractors that do not operate systems on behalf of the government but that nonetheless operate systems that process, store, or transmit covered defence information, is where the greatest distinction is found with the rules in the EU.
-This is because systems operated on behalf of the government typically have express standards that the contractor must abide by.95 Covered contractor information systems that are not operated on behalf of the government but that exist "downstream" from the government nonetheless require minimum protections, which are established in the US for public procurement through the 7012 Clause and the NIST 800-171 guidelines that it incorporates.
+This is because systems operated on behalf of the government typically have express standards that the contractor must abide by.
+Covered contractor information systems that are not operated on behalf of the government but that exist "downstream" from the government nonetheless require minimum protections, which are established in the US for public procurement through the 7012 Clause and the NIST 800-171 guidelines that it incorporates.
 There is no such set of requirements for vendors serving public agencies at the EU level of legislation.

 The US federal government requires contractors to protect covered contractor information that exist in or traverse nonfederal systems and organisations.
 These requirements are set forth in documents published by the US Department of Commerce's National Institute of Standards and Technology.
-Specifically, NIST 800-171 is a special publication96 issued by the National Institute of Standards and Technology and which addresses the protection of CUI in contractor systems and organisations.97 NIST 800-171 describes what it calls 14 families of security requirements, which include both basic and derived requirements.98 These requirements are intended to protect the confidentiality of CUI in nonfederal systems and organisations.99 The NIST 800-171 security requirements are tied to security and privacy controls found in NIST SP 800-53,100 which are designed for federal information systems and organisations and based on the CUI Regulation discussed earlier.101 These requirements relate to certain categories of federal information and information systems provided in FIPS 199102 and provide minimum security requirements are designed, among
+Specifically, NIST 800-171 is a special publication% issued by the National Institute of Standards and Technology and which addresses the protection of CUI in contractor systems and organisations.
+NIST 800-171 describes what it calls 14 families of security requirements, which include both basic and derived requirements.
+These requirements are intended to protect the confidentiality of CUI in nonfederal systems and organisations.
+Provided in NIST SP 800-53, the NIST 800-171 security requirements are tied to security and privacy controls found in NIST SP 800-53, the NIST 800-171 security requirements are tied to certain categories of federal information and information systems provided in FIPS 199 and provide minimum security requirements for federal information and information systems defined in FIPS 200.
+These requirements are designed, among